 A directional element is available for all of the SEF overcurrent stages.
 This is found in the ISEF>(n) Direction cell for the relevant stage.
 It can be set to non-directional, directional forward, or directional reverse.

-Directionality is achieved by using different techniques depending on the application.
-With reference to the figure below, you can see that directional SEF can be used for:
+Directionality is achieved by using differet techniques depending on the application.
+The directional SEF can be used for:

 - Solidly earthed systems

 - Unearthed systems (insulated systems)

 - Compensated systems

 - Resistance earthed systems